 This course introduces nursing students to the basics of medical terminology and provides foundational math skills and an introduction to dosage calculation for safe medication administration.
 Students will build a working vocabulary of the most commonly used terms in healthcare and a working knowledge of the methods of dosage calculation.
 Medical terms are introduced in the context of human anatomy and physiology.
 Total clock hours equal 15.

 This course focuses on the fundamental principles and psychomotor skills for the provision of safe, quality care for clients across the lifespan.
 Classroom and clinical/laboratory experiences provide a basis for beginning nursing practice.
+NU3150/3151 is a prerequisite.
 Total clock hours equal 90 (60 theory, 30 lab).

 This course focuses on the nurse’s role in the health of populations and the global society.
 Factors impacting the health of populations including health promotion and risk reduction are introduced.
 Areas of study include population/community assessment, epidemiology, environment, vulnerable populations, disaster management, global health and the impact of public policy on the health of populations.
 The practicum incorporates concepts and theories related to the health of populations in a variety of community settings.
 Total clock hours equal 120 (30 theory, 90 clinical).